-National Architectural Accrediting Board (NAAB) Statement of Conditions of Accreditation (2014):
+National Architectural Accrediting Board (NAAB) Statement of Conditions for Accreditation (2020):

 “In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
+A program may be granted an eight-year term, an eight-year term with conditions, or a two-year term of continuing accreditation, or a three-year term of initial accreditation, depending on the extent of its conformance with established education standards.

-The University of Arkansas Fay Jones School of Architecture department of architecture offers the following NAAB-accredited degree program:
+The University of Arkansas’ Fay Jones School of Architecture and Design’s Department of Architecture offers the following NAAB-accredited degree program:

 Further information on NAAB conditions and procedures can be found by downloading the documents below.

 - Conditions for Accreditation in effect at the time of the last visit: 2009 Conditions for Accreditation